 The persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing or shelter (including exclusion from home or abandonment)
+- provide adequate food, clothing and shelter (including exclusion from home or abandonment)

 Why is this important in Lewisham?

 Neglect is the most common reason for a child to be the subject of a child protection plan in the UK.
-In Lewisham, approximately 70% of children subject to a plan are suffering from neglect.
+In Lewisham, neglect is one of the highest risk factor indicators.

 What do professionals need to do?